Interview – Statkraft and the Future of Renewable Energy

-The vehicles most of us drive today are powered by an internal combustion engine – which create energy by burning petrol or diesel.
+The vehicles most of us drive today are powered by an internal combustion engine (ICE) which creates energy by burning petrol or diesel.

 Electric vehicles (EVs) however, generate electrical energy from a pack of batteries, connected to the electrical motor(s).
-At the moment the battery packs in EVs are made from lithium-ion – similar to those found in laptops and phones, but much larger and consist of hundreds of individual lithium-ion cells working together.
-Lithium-ion is the element of choice as it’s quick to charge, stores energy efficiently and can cope with thousands of charging cycles while still holding its charge.
+Currently, the battery packs in EVs are made from lithium-ion, similar to those found in laptops and phones, but much larger.
+They consist of hundreds of individual lithium-ion cells working together.
+Lithium-ion is the element of choice as it’s quick to charge, stores energy efficiently and can cope with thousands of charging cycles while still holding its charge, in short, it’s the best material for EV battery longevity.

-When the accelerator is activated, the vehicle powers the motor, which gradually uses the energy stores in the batteries.
-When EVs are charging, the electricity makes chemical changes within the batteries.
-While driving, these changes are reversed to create electricity.
+When the accelerator is activated, the vehicle powers the motor, which gradually uses the energy stored in the batteries.
+When EVs are charging, the electricity from the charger causes chemical changes within the batteries.
+While driving, these chemical reactions are reversed to create electricity that powers the motor.

-EV motors can also operate as generators – seen most effectively when a driver applies the brakes.
-When acceleration is stopped, the vehicle slows down by converting the forward motion back into electricity, and while braking, it recovers the thermal energy from the brake pads and tyre’s heat friction, storing it within the battery for future use – in-turn improving the car’s range.
-This is known as regenerative braking.
+EV motors can also operate as generators, seen most effectively when a driver applies the brakes.
+When acceleration is stopped, the vehicle slows down by converting the forward motion back into electricity, and while braking, it recovers the thermal energy from the brake pads and tire’s heat friction, storing it within the battery for future use.
+This further improves the car’s range and is known as regenerative braking.

-The unit of power for electricity is Kilowatt’s (kW), and kWh is a unit of energy, showing how much energy has been used.
-A high kWh means a high range.
+The unit of power for electricity is Kilowatts (kW), and kWh is a unit of energy, showing how much energy has been used in an hour.
+The higher the kWh number, the higher the car’s range.

 Today’s EVs tend to be able to cover between 150-300 miles on fully charged batteries – a more than suitable distance for casual drivers and long commuters.

 The battery size, and therefore range, varies from model to model.
-For example an EV at the cheaper end of the market with a smaller 40kWh battery might be able to reach up to 150 miles, but a more expensive Tesla with a large 100kWh battery could potentially take you up to 375 miles.
-Manufacturers are continually looking at ways to increase range – so expect to see improvements here in the near future.
+For example, an EV at the cheaper end of the market with a smaller 40kWh battery might be able to reach up to 150 miles, but a more expensive Tesla with a large 100kWh battery could potentially take you up to 375 miles.
+Manufacturers are continually looking at ways to increase EV battery life and range, so expect to see improvements here in the near future.

 Given that the average trip length in the UK is 6.8 miles and average trip time is 23.3 mins (Carwow) – most drivers shouldn’t be too concerned about the range achievable with an EV.
 According to Carwow data, the average electric car in the UK can travel up to 200.23 miles on a single charge, which means you could make over 8 trips before needing to recharge, and even drive as far as London to Leeds.

-EV batteries are ‘buffered’ – which does mean that the car can’t actually use the full power stored in the battery.
-But this action reduces the number of charging cycles a battery needs to go through and the spare capacity also compensates for degradation over time.
+EV batteries are ‘buffered’ – which means that the car can’t actually use the full power stored in the battery.
+However, this action reduces the number of charging cycles a battery needs to go through and the spare capacity also compensates for EV battery degradation over time.

-In fact, to reassure those who may have concerns around longevity, all EVs on sale today come with long warranties, guaranteeing 70% capacity for up to 7-8 years of use.
-For example the BMW i3, Hyundai Kona Electric, Jaguar i-Pace and Nissan Leaf are all guaranteed for eight years/100,000 miles.
+In fact, to reassure those who may have concerns about EV battery longevity, all EVs on sale today come with long warranties, guaranteeing 70% capacity for up to 7-8 years of use.
+For example, the BMW i3, Hyundai Kona Electric, Jaguar i-Pace and Nissan Leaf are all guaranteed for eight years/100,000 miles.

-There are two considerations when it comes to managing your EV’s battery – getting the most of your day-to-day range and maintaining its long-term state of health.
+There are two considerations when it comes to managing and optimising your EV’s battery.
+These involve getting the most out of your day-to-day range and maintaining its long-term state of health.

+To avoid EV battery degradation, try to avoid driving your car on extremely hot days.
 A recent study from GEOTAB revealed that exposing your EV battery to really hot temperatures will leave it prone to a noticeably faster rate of decline, compared to those driven in moderate climates.
+The sweet spot seems to be between 10 and 35 Celsius.

 GEOTAB’s study also found a notable impact from constant rapid charging.
-It found that level 2 charging is the best option for most charging needs and that rapidly charging a battery at high currents results in high temperatures – both of which have been shown to put strain on batteries.
+It found that level 2 charging is the best option for most charging needs and that rapidly charging a battery at high currents results in high temperatures, both of which have been shown to put strain on batteries and affect their longevity.

 Pre-purchase, be aware that certain car models have batteries that won’t hold up as well as others.
 This is sometimes down to battery chemistry and thermal management of the battery pack.
 The 2015 Tesla Model S for example, has a liquid cooling system, which degrades slower than a 2015 Nissan LEAF which uses a passive air-cooling system.

 Certain factors will impact the amount of range you can get out of your battery.
-Being aware and adjusting your driving style and behaviours can reward you with more mileage:
+Being aware of how to optimise EV battery life, and adjusting your driving style and behaviours can reward you with more mileage:

-Taking advantage of Regenerative Braking, functionality all EVs are equipped with, allows a vehicle to generate and store electricity from braking.
-Drive Electric suggests that drivers understand how to turn it on, up, and to fully take advantage of the feature by trying to slow the vehicle down sooner than needed by lifting off the throttle when approaching traffic lights etc. It should also be noted that aggressive braking is bad for range.
+Taking advantage of Regenerative Braking, a functionality all EVs are equipped with, allows a vehicle to generate and store electricity from braking.
+Drive Electric suggests that drivers understand how to turn it on, and to fully take advantage of the feature.
+For example, you can increase EV battery life by trying to slow the vehicle down sooner than needed by lifting off the throttle when approaching traffic lights etc. instead of braking.
+It should also be noted that aggressive braking is bad for range.

-Temperature extremes, cold and hot, can adversely impact range.
-And so can the cabin temperature.
+Temperature extremes, cold and hot, can adversely impact range and contribute to EV battery degradation.
+So can the cabin temperature.
 Having the heating or air conditioning on uses the battery, and therefore decreases your range.
 In fact, Renault estimates extreme heating or cooling of your EV can reduce range by 30%.

 To keep your car warm during the winter months, but not impact your range too much, drivers can always preheat the cabin while still plugged in (most models even allow you to control this via an app).

-Driving at top speed (over 65 mph) tends to have the most detrimental effect on range and efficiency – due the increases in air pressure and rolling resistance.
+Driving at top speed (over 65 mph) tends to have the most detrimental effect on range and efficiency due to increases in air pressure and rolling resistance.

 On the other hand, the battery doesn’t have to work as hard when driving at slower speeds of around 30 mph.
 So taking slower stop-and-start journeys around town will allow you to get more range from your battery.